Welcome to Phase 1

 A very warm welcome from all of the Nursery and Reception team.
 Nursery and Reception are important and magical years where we aim to provide the children with the tools that they need to ensure they have a successful learning journey here at Brierley.
 Our Early Years provision prepares children for future learning and ensures they are prepared to make a smooth transition into Key Stage 1.

-Our Early Years Team: Miss Kershaw (EYFS lead & Reception teacher) Miss Gilfoyle (Nursery teacher), Mrs Taylor (TA), Miss Appleby (TA) and Miss Shayne (TA).
+Our Early Years Team: Miss Kershaw (EYFS lead & Reception teacher currently on maternity leave) Miss Nash & Miss Heaton (Nursery teachers), Mrs Taylor (TA), Miss Smith (TA) Miss McGinley (Play Support), Miss Potter (Play Support) and Miss Shayne (TA currently on maternity leave).

 What is the Foundation Stage?